asubramaniyan/website/content/post/post-1/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---

+As we data scientist know, the quality of the data can make or break a data product.
+Poor quality data has led to a loss of ~600B US dollars just in the field of marketing alone.
+Another report cuts duplicate data as the mother of all data quality problems.
+Duplicate data issues are faced by many companies whose customers are B2B companies.
+They get their data from different CRMs and accounting systems which has data in different formats.
+Duplicate records when not removed can negatively affect data products such as customer analytics - customer segmentation analysis, in the worst case can led the same customer to be in several tiers.
+The goal of Super De-Duper is to identify duplicates records and provide a “Dupe” score, a custom metric that quantified the duplicity of the records.

+I consulted with a startup company in Boston, Tally Street, who provide virtual accountant services to B2B companies and worked on their customer profile data to remove duplicates.
+The main features of the data that I used for this project are: name of the company, their address and primary phone number.
+There are several duplicates in the dataset, one example is shown below:

 **Create a free website with Academic using Markdown, Jupyter, or RStudio.
 Choose a beautiful color theme and build anything with the Page Builder - over 40 _widgets_, _themes_, and _language packs_ included!**